 An oven is the enclosed cavity that cooks food by heating the air inside.
 A stove or range is the kitchen appliance with both an oven and a stovetop combined.
 When it comes to cooking techniques, the oven is where all the baking, broiling and roasting happens, while the stovetop (or cooktop) is where you sear, saute, boil and stir fry.

-A range consists of both an oven and a stovetop, while the term “oven” simply refers to the enclosed space in a range where you can bake, broil and roast food.
-Ovens are also available as individual appliances built into cabinets, like these wall ovens from KitchenAid brand.
+Yes.
+A range has an oven inside it as well as a stovetop.
+The term “oven” simply refers to the enclosed space in a range where you bake food.
+However, ovens are also available as individual appliances called wall ovens that are built into cabinets.

 If you’re deciding on the best cooking appliances for your kitchen, the first step is simple: choose between a range or a wall oven plus a separate cooktop.
 Consider the following when making your choice:

+Kitchen layout.
 For a wall oven, you’ll need some available cabinet or wall space.
-Consider the different wall oven sizes available before selecting one for your kitchen.
 Ranges can be installed in a wider variety of places throughout the kitchen.
 Cooktops can be installed pretty much anywhere a range can and lets you take advantage of more storage near the cooking surface.
-If you’re deciding on an appliance for your island, explore the benefits of a range vs. a cooktop on an island.
+If you’re deciding on an appliance for your island, explore the benefits of a range vs a cooktop on an island.

 Range / Stove